A Normative–Computational Architecture for Interpreting and Acting Under Uncertainty

 This page outlines as entry point to the overall Programme, the Physics-facing research programme associated with Dot theory, a cross-domain modelling hypothesis about representational completeness, proposing that explicitly modelling contextual variables may improve prediction in systems where standard state representations are insufficient.

 Dot theory is not a theory in the classical physical sense but a contextual admissibility framework for evaluating, constructing, comparing, and combining partially overlapping representational systems under conditions of incomplete informational accessibility, projection-sensitive reduction, and constrained recoverability.
+In that sense it is an epistemic language whose operational use produces theory-like effects.

-The Dot theory Physics-facing Programme began as an attempt to address persistent instabilities in context-independent physical modelling, observer separation, informational accessibility, and projection-sensitive reduction.
+The Dot theory Physics-facing Programme therefore began as an attempt to address persistent instabilities in context-independent physical modelling, observer separation, informational accessibility, and projection-sensitive reduction.
 As the framework developed, it became increasingly clear that these difficulties reflected a deeper epistemic-operational problem concerning the conditions under which operational procedures themselves become admissible.
 This led to the development of the Contextual Admissibility Research Programme, which generalises the underlying epistemic architecture from which the physics-facing structures emerged and resulted in a Sheaf-Theoretic Formalisation of Contextual Admissibility and Locally Generated Operational Procedures.
 Their shared lexicon can be found here: https://www.dottheory.co.uk/paper/lexicon

 This Physics-facing programme therefore now functions as one operational domain within a broader admissibility framework governing contextual informational accessibility, local procedural generation, and constrained recoverability.
 The proposed mathematical formalisation develops these structures using existing and validated contextual mathematical tools including sheaf-like operational geometry and admissibility-constrained topology.